madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

  4. Termination: the analysis terminates on all inputs.

 In particular, incremental computation is useful for making this analysis scalable.
-In the specical case that the added rule does not extend an existing predicate, _i.e._, have a freash head, we don't have to reanalyse old rules.
+In the special case that the added rule does not extend an existing predicate, _i.e._, have a fresh head, we don't have to reanalyse old rules.
 This means we can analyse libraries and ship the mode patterns of predicates defined in the library with them.
 The users of the library won't have to reanalyse the code in the library.